 This result seems too rapid and too large to be attributable to improved access to health care, and out of line with other more general (non-policy) estimates.

 I agree that this is a big concern -- that's why I flagged the cancer results.
 Cancer treatment has gotten much better in this country, but progress is still tragically inadequate.
 Which is why I was surprised to see them citing a significant decline in cancer mortality.
 Four years seems too short for early detection to be doing the work -- detecting your Stage Four breast cancer three months earlier is probably not going to save your live, or even significantly prolong it.

 That also applies to cardiovascular: Heart damage takes years to accumulate, so this is unlikely to simply reflect better prevention.

 That means that most of this benefit should be coming from late intervention.
 Yet if you show up at the doctor with an aggressive cancer, or at the ER with a heart attack, they don't just send you home and suggest that you get some rest.
 They treat you.
 I can tell some story where it's better angina management or whatever, but I can feel myself starting to stretch.

-All that said, there’s a strong tendency, widely on display with the Oregon study, for people who see results that don’t suit their policy preferences to start hunting as hard can be for reasons that those results couldn’t possibly be true.
+All that said, there's a strong tendency, widely on display with the Oregon study, for people who see results that don't suit their policy preferences to start hunting as hard as hard can be for reasons that those results couldn't possibly be true.
 So I am suspicious of my suspicions, so to speak.

 I also note that the people who are excited about this result aren't usually highlighting what seems like an obvious implication: that ultra-expensive, intensive chemotherapy and cutting-edge hospital-based cardio interventions probably save a lot of lives, and that the cost curve is likely to bend up, not down, if we want to replicate these results elsewhere.
 Most are only talking about the macro result, not the micro-mechanisms.